Azure/azure-iot-remote-monitoring/README.md

 ### Visual Studio solution:
   * **RemoteMonitoring:** contains both the Dashboard web app, the EventProcessor worker role, and the Simulator worker role.

+## Feedback

+Have ideas for how we can improve Azure IoT?
+Give us [Feedback](http://feedback.azure.com/forums/321918-azure-iot).